Tuesday, 12 November 2024

 The SPEAKER: Order!
 A point of order is not an opportunity to make a statement to the house.
 It is a procedural motion, member for Yan Yean.
 Can you come back to it.

-Lauren KATHAGE: I know the standard operating procedure of those opposite and that is to block.
+Lauren KATHAGE: I know the standard operating procedure of those opposite, and that is to block.
 Yes, that is right.
 The standard operating procedure of the member for Brighton is to block.
 It is a bit of a Henny Penny approach, running around saying, ‘The sky is falling in.’
 The reason I raised housing is because it shows that this is the only thing they know how to do.
 When something is so important to the community, when this government has done the hard work and is bringing improvement to our community – action, real change for Victorians – all that those opposite know how to do is block.
 They are seeking to stop the happily ever after, and all they are doing is taking us to a faraway land we do not want to go to.
 Their fairytale is grim.
-We do not want a part of it..
+We do not want a part of it.
 We are busy with action, and we want to see this bill debated and passed this week.

-Tim McCURDY (Ovens Valley) (12:27): I wish to speak in the procedural debate, but I do want to raise that the member for Yan Yean has obviously got a hearing problem, because we are not opposing this second-reading speech.
+Tim McCURDY (Ovens Valley) (12:27): I wish to speak in the procedural debate, and I do want to raise that the member for Yan Yean has obviously got a hearing problem, because we are not opposing the second reading.
 But if she wants to talk about blockers, who were the ones who blocked it two weeks ago?
 Two weeks ago we brought a bill to Parliament and it was blocked.
 It was blocked by you, member for Yan Yean, and everybody else on that side.
-This procedural debate –
+It shows a lack of respect for the Parliament to demand that this bill be debated straight up or in the next couple of days and not the usual 14 days we are used to.
+It is a lack of respect to the Parliament and certainly to the stakeholders and all Victorians.
+When you look at this bill, which I have just seen for the first time, it is 130-something pages.
+If you expect Victorians to understand this bill and particularly stakeholders to understand this bill, they need some time to understand the bill and give us some feedback so that we can talk about what changes may need to be made.
+We have seen legislation come through this place that within months needs to be fixed up and altered because it has been done very poorly on the trot.

-It is the lack of respect to the Parliament.
+As I say, it shows a lack of respect to the Parliament.
 We need time to go through this bill – to let stakeholders and Victorians have their say – so that we get it right, because we know the government does not get it right very often, and this is another example.
 If we are going to rush this, we need to make sure that we give time for all our stakeholders to have their say.
 I think it is disgraceful that this government wants to come in today, introduce a bill and have it guillotined on Thursday without proper input.
-They had their chance two weeks ago to have their say, and we all could have had time to go through the bill.
-Now they are not giving us the opportunity to go through the bill.

-We were going to give them plenty of time to go through the bill, and we are now faced with two days.
+They had their chance two weeks ago to have their say, and we all could have had time to go through that bill.
+Now they are not giving us the opportunity to go through this bill.
+We were going to give them plenty of time to go through our bill, and we are now faced with two days.
 I have got stakeholders already calling me saying they do not know what is in the bill.
-I am afraid to say this is just an appalling approach in this place, and I think we should be extending this for the full 14 days, as we should.
+I am afraid to say this is just an appalling approach in this place, and I think we should be extending this for the full 14 days.

 Mathew HILAKARI (Point Cook) (12:30): I do follow the member for Ovens Valley.
 I thought it was pretty cynical, the approach that has just been taken and that was taken two weeks ago, because we talk about consultation and admittedly you do not need a lot of consultation when you just pop a media release into the Parliament.
 It does not need a lot to be dealt with.
 The Parliament should deal with media releases that are presented by the opposition in the way that we did, which is to reject them and move them on so we can get on with the actual work of government.
 The reason the member for Ovens Valley complains about 138 pages and going through the detail is because they could only muster up a couple of pages.
 They did not do the work.
 They were not interested in doing the work.